eligunder/Seattle-Weather/README.md

 ### File which contains exported, clean data file is called "merged_weather_data.csv"

 ### File which contains Data Analysis is called "data_analysis.ipynb

+### File which contains the communicated report is called "Communicate Project 1.docx"